This advice applies to Scotland. Change country

 Who to complain to and how to complain

 You might know immediately who to complain to because you have a leaflet or other contract explaining how to complain.
-Most local authorities, and agencies they pay to provide services, have to publish and provide you with information about how to complain.
-Most local authorities have a Complaints Department or Customer Services Department.
+Most local authorities, and agencies it pays to provide services, have to publish and provide you with information about how to complain.
+Most local authorities have a complaints department or customer services department.
 The contact details should be clear on the website of the local authority.
 Care Information Scotland has a database to help you to find your local authority at www.careinfoscotland.scot.

 The information provided about complaints should be available in a number of languages and in braille or on tape.

 In some cases who to complain to may depend on what you are complaining about.
-This can be quite complicated if services are provided by staff from several agencies who work together.
-These are called integrated services (see below).
+This can be quite complicated to work out if services are provided by staff from several agencies who work together.
+These are called integrated services.